tenhaus/arena-engine-harness/README.md

  * Select "Permissions" and add the account to "Owners"

  * Go to Pub/Sub in the left popout and click the button to enabled the API

+ * Go to API Manager in the popout menu.
+Search for IAM and enabled "Google Identity and Access Management (IAM) API"